NeoVintageous/NeoVintageous/README.md

 If you wish to personalize the color of the marks displayed by Markology, you can follow these steps to create a color scheme override:

-1. Open the Command Palette: `UI Customize Color Scheme`.
+1. Open the Command Palette by using the shortcut `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS).

+2. Type and select: `UI: Customize Color Scheme`.

-2. Add the following JSON configuration, adjusting the color as desired:
+3. Add the following JSON configuration, adjusting the color as desired:

 ```json
 {